alarca94/sequer-recsys23/README.md

 This is our Pytorch implementation of the paper:

-Ariza-Casabona, A., Boratto, L., Salamó, M. (2023).
-First Steps Towards Self-Explaining Sequence-Aware Recommendation, RECSYS'23.
+Ariza-Casabona, A., Salamó, M., Boratto, L., Fenu, G. (2023).
+Towards Self-Explaining Sequence-Aware Recommendation, RECSYS'23.

 Please cite our paper if you use this repository.